blukatdevelopment/UnchainedWorldsOld/character_creation/classes/warrior.md

 You also have advantage on athletics and strength saving throws while in a frenzy.
 Your frenzy ends after one minute, or when you begin your turn without taking damage or making an attack in the previous round of combat.
 When your frenzy ends, you receive one level of exhaustion.
+During a frenzy you ignore all levels of exhaustion.

 ### Stagger Block
 As a reaction when a melee weapon attack misses you by 2 or less, you can block